deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 Compiled version of Seahorse Batch Workflow Executor is available at [Try Seahorse page](/downloads.html).

+### Configure Environment Variables

+It is necessary to set the `SPARK_HOME` and `PYTHONPATH` environment variables to allow Seahorse Batch Workflow Executor's Python module to use Apache Spark specific libraries.
+Localize your Apache Spark {{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }} installation
+and set the `SPARK_HOME` variable:
+{% highlight bash %}
+# Replace /opt/spark with a path to your Apache Spark {{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }} installation
+export SPARK_HOME=/opt/spark
+{% endhighlight %}
+Now set the `PYTHONPATH` variable (it depends on `SPARK_HOME`):
+{% highlight bash %}
+export PYTHONPATH=$SPARK_HOME/python:$SPARK_HOME/python/lib/py4j-0.9-src.zip:$PYTHONPATH
+{% endhighlight %}

 ## How to Run Seahorse Batch Workflow Executor

-Seahorse Batch Workflow Executor can be submitted to a Spark cluster as any other Spark application.
+Seahorse Batch Workflow Executor can be submitted to an Apache Spark cluster as any other Apache Spark application.
 Example `spark-submit` commands can be found in the following subsections.
 Replace `./bin/spark-submit` with a path to the script in Apache Spark's directory.
-For more detailed information about submitting Spark applications, visit:
+For more detailed information about submitting Apache Spark applications, visit:
 <a target="_blank" href="https://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/submitting-applications.html">https://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/submitting-applications.html</a>

-#### Local Spark (single machine)
+#### Local Apache Spark (single machine)
 {% highlight bash %}
 # Run Application Locally (on 8 cores)
 ./bin/spark-submit \